josephtownshend/CV/README.md

 **<a href="http://www.southkiosk.com" target="blank">South Kiosk</a>** (2013 –– 2014)\
 *Freelance Graphic Designer*

 During my time at South Kiosk my role was as graphic designer, I worked on in-house print ephemera as well as digital marketing and assets.
+I worked on the visual identity for Vestige, an exhibition of nostalgic tech held at the Design Museum, London.

 ## Interests